mainmatter/mainmatter.com/src/posts/2024-01-10-ember-guides-fr-git-automation.md

 % node -v
 ```

-At the moment I am writing these lines, the latest version is v21.5.0.
-It lets
+At the moment I am writing this, the latest version is v21.5.0.
+It lets us use
-us use modules and syntaxes like `async` and top-level `await` to bring clarity
+modules and syntaxes like `async` and top-level `await` to bring clarity to our
-to our asynchronous operations.
-This might be very handy to manage our calls to
+asynchronous operations.
+This might be very handy to manage our calls to GitHub
-GitHub API later, so let’s make sure we have the latest Node.js.
-The way to
+API later, so let’s make sure we have the latest Node.js.
+The way to update
-update Node.js depends on the tools you used to install it (`brew`, `nvm`,
+Node.js depends on the tools you used to install it (`brew`, `nvm`, `volta`...)
-`volta`...)
 If, just like me, you never remember what it was, this could help:

 ```js
 % whereis node